harding/bitcoinops.github.io/_posts/en/newsletters/2025-10-03-newsletter.md

   `OP_SEGMENT` (if present) modifies the behavior of `OP_SUCCESS` such that instead of the whole script succeeding if an `OP_SUCCESS` is present, only the segment succeeds (bounded by script start, `OP_SEGMENT`, ..., and script end).
-  This enables the possibility of scripts with a required prefix including `OP_SEGMENT` and an untrusted suffix.
+  This enables the possibility of scripts with a required prefix, including `OP_SEGMENT`, and an untrusted suffix.

 ## Releases and release candidates